alttch/finac/doc/readme.rst

 As you see, there’s no counter party account in lazy exchange.
-This feature is useful for personal accounting and special applications, but for the professional accounting, you should create counter-party exchange account and perform buy-sell transactions with it.
+This feature is useful for personal accounting and special applications, but for the professional accounting, you should create counterparty exchange account and perform buy-sell transactions with it.

 Targets
 ~~~~~~~

 Targets is a feature I wrote Finac for.
-You have account balance in bank
+You have account balances in
-and in accounting.
+bank and in accounting.
 They differ by some amount and you are going to
 record this with a single transaction.

 But the problem is there’s a lot of transactions you should sum up.
 Or
 calculate the difference between bank balance and accounting.
 Pretty
 common, eh?
-Don’t do it, we have a targets.
+Don’t do this, we have the targets.

 Specifying targets instead of amount tells Finac to calculate
 transaction amount by itself.